Triticale: Determination of dockage

 - For samples of triticale which are graded Triticale Sample CAN Account Sprouted any triticale with long sprouts that was removed by the riddle will be returned to the sample and not assessed as dockage.
 (See Sprouted)

-- A maximum of 10% of soft earth pellets handpicked from the clean sample
+- Soft earth pellets, up to a maximum of 10% of the gross weight of the sample, handpicked from the clean sample

-- Material other than triticale removed by the Number 25 riddle
+- Material other than triticale removed by the No. 25 riddle

 - Material removed by aspiration